csev/dj4e-market/README.md

 -------------------------

 We are going to switch your application on PythonAnywhere from using an SQLite database to a MySQL database for the rest of this course.
-If you keep running SQLite and your application stores too much data it will start to slow down.
+If you keep using SQLite and your application stores too much data it will start to slow down.
-If you are running locally, you can keep using SQLite.

 To use MySQL, first go to the `Databases` tab in PythonAnywhere.
+Set a database password that is different from your PythonAnywhwere password and different from any password you use on other other system.

 Make a MySQL database named `market` and choose a name and password and write them down.
 Edit `~/django_projects/market/config/settings.py` and find the existing value for the `DATABASES` variable and comment it out.